-Eligible participants are employees in the Canaccord Genuity capital markets division of the Canaccord Group and senior operations and administration management employees of companies in the Group.
-The general terms of the LTIP are the same for each country but, because of jurisdictional differences, the plans are implemented in slightly different ways and there are separate plan texts for each of the United Kingdom and the United States and for elsewhere.
-For employees outside the United Kingdom and the United States (principally employees in Canada of Canaccord Genuity Corp.), a key employee benefit trust has been established, and the Company or Canaccord Genuity Corp. funds the trust with cash which is used by a trustee to purchase Common shares on the open market that will be held in trust by the trustee until restricted share units.
-For employees in the United States and the United Kingdom, at the time of each restricted share unit award, the Company allots Common shares and these shares are issued from treasury to plan participants following vesting of restricted share units.
+Eligible participants are employees in the Canaccord Genuity capital markets division of the Canaccord Genuity Group and senior operations and administration management employees of companies in the Group.
+The general terms of the LTIP are the same for each country but, because of jurisdictional differences, historically the plans have been implemented in slightly different ways and there are separate plan texts for each of the United Kingdom and the United States and for elsewhere.
+For employees outside the United Kingdom and the United States (principally employees in Canada of Canaccord Genuity Corp.), a key employee benefit trust has been established, and the Company or Canaccord Genuity Corp. funds the trust with cash which is used by a trustee to purchase Common shares on the open market that will be held in trust by the trustee until restricted share units vest, or the Company issues Common shares from treasury to plan participants following vesting of restricted share units.
+Historically, for employees in the United States and the United Kingdom, at the time of each restricted share unit award, the Company has allotted Common shares and these shares have been issued from treasury to plan participants following vesting of restricted share units.
+Effective from June 2014, key employee benefit trusts have also been established in the United States and the United Kingdom and the Company or Canaccord Genuity Inc. or Canaccord Genuity Limited, as the case may be, will fund the trusts with cash which is used by a trustee to purchase Common shares on the open market that will be held in trusts by their trustees until restricted share units vest, or the Company will issue Common shares from treasury to plan participants following vesting of restricted share units.
+The plan texts for each of the United Kingdom and the United States have been amended to reflect this change and to make certain other consequential amendments and amendments to reflect changes of name in the Canaccord Genuity Group.
+In addition, the plan texts for each of the United Kingdom and the United States have been amended to provide that the maximum vesting period for any award is five years rather than three years.
+This amendment does not apply to any awards that have already been granted.
+These amendments are within the authority of the Committee, and shareholder approval is not required and has not been obtained.